DRM 111 Practical Theatre Arts I (1 Credits)

 DRM 426 Special Project in Theater I (3 Credits)

-The practical application course designed to explore theatre concepts within a group setting and involving an exchange of ideas and practical methods, skills, and principles.
+A practical application course designed to explore theatre concepts within a group setting and involves an exchange of ideas and practical methods, skills, and principles.

 DRM 430 Playwriting (3 Credits)